Eram Governance and Development

 That said, since Eram is a decentralized public blockchain platform, no permission of the project team is required for anyone who wishes to integrate with or develop on top of Eram, including the development of the network and node software.

 3) Eram Assembly.
-See the Assembly for more details.
+See the Assembly page for more details.